A note on M\"{o}bius functions of upho posets

 But since $P$ is upho, we have

 for all $q\in P$, so that

 where in the last line we applied~\cref{thm:main}. \end{proof}

-\Cref{cor:meet} could in theory be useful for answering the question from \cref{rem:lattice2} of which finite graded lattices $P'$ extend to an upho lattice $P$.
-Already \cref{thm:main} implies that for this to be possible, $\chi_{P'}(x)^{-1}$ must have all positive coefficients. \Cref{cor:meet} says that additionally $\chi_{P'}(x)^{-m} \cdot \chi_{P'}(x^m)$ must have all positive coefficients, for all $m\geq 1$.
+\Cref{cor:meet} could in theory be useful for addressing \cref{question:lattice}.
+As mentioned, already \cref{cor:lattice} implies that for a finite graded lattice $P'$ to be extendable to an upho lattice $P$, $\chi_{P'}(x)^{-1}$ must have all positive coefficients. \Cref{cor:meet} says that additionally $\chi_{P'}(x)^{-m} \cdot \chi_{P'}(x^m)$ must have all positive coefficients, for all $m\geq 1$.